Needing a Halloween writing lesson that builds important ELA skills? Here is a haunted house writing lesson for you!

 We create our Halloween sentences on this writing template that starts each sentence with “In the Haunted House, I saw a …” For the first four sentences, they have to fill in a word or two from our vocabulary poster.
 For example, “In the Haunted House, I saw a cat on the roof.”

-We are also practicing and building their knowledge of positional words.
-For each sentence we complete, we have to illustrate its position in the haunted house.
+We also practice and build their knowledge of positional words.
+For each sentence we complete, we must illustrate its position in the haunted house.

-There are also two complete sentences to write and include their own Halloween vocabulary and positional words.
+There are also two complete sentences to write, including their Halloween vocabulary and positional words.

-This is a valuable writing activity in my class because students are choosing their own words from the ready-made list and are feeling successful at it.
-We make sure to also use end our sentences with periods.
+This is a valuable writing activity, even if it is a Halloween writing piece in my class, because students choose their words from the ready-made list and feel successful at it.
+We also make sure to end our sentences with periods.

-Once their sentences are complete and their pictures are done, they can colour their haunted house Halloween pictures.
-We usually hang our Halloween haunted house writing with some Halloween crafts and decor in the classroom.
+Once their sentences and pictures are complete, they can colour their haunted house Halloween pictures.
+We usually hang our writing with some Halloween crafts and decor in the classroom.

 Interested in completing this Halloween writing activity in your classroom?
-You can grab and download a FREE ‘In the Haunted House’ writing template pack HERE.
+You can download a FREE ‘In the Haunted House’ writing template pack HERE.

 Halloween Activities Pack

-Are you seeking engaging, educational activities to add to your October lesson plans?
+Are you seeking engaging, educational activities like this Halloween writing to add to your October lesson plans?
 This Halloween Fun Pack is filled with no-prep worksheets, classroom group games, math activities, literacy, reading, and poetry activities, a science experiment, and two crafts to be used all month.

 Make incorporating engaging, standard-based Halloween activities a breeze with this ready-to-use thematic resource.